LEADDESK GENERAL TERMS AND CONDITIONS

 5.11 All servers, service centers etc., used by Supplier in the processing of personal data are located in the area of European Economic Area (“EEA”).
 Customer has the right to request a specification of these locations from Supplier from time to time.

-5.12 However, Supplier retains the right to engage in the future subprocessors located outside the Customer’s country of domicile and the EEA.
-In case processing by such subprocessors would be subject to any EU data protection law and Personal Data would be transferred from the EEA to a subprocessor for processing in any country outside the EEA that is not recognized by the European Commission as providing an adequate level of protection for personal data, the Supplier undertakes to provide for appropriate safeguards by standard contractual clauses, adopted or approved by the European Commission and applicable to the processing by the non-EEA subprocessor or by any other appropriate safeguard as foreseen under the Regulation.
+5.12 Supplier retains the right to engage in the future subprocessors located outside the Customer’s country of domicile and the EEA.
+In case processing by such subprocessors would be subject to any EU data protection law and Personal Data would be transferred from the EEA to a subprocessor for processing in any country outside the EEA that is not recognized by the European Commission as providing an adequate level of protection for personal data, the Supplier undertakes to provide for appropriate safeguards by using measures in accordance with the Regulation, such as standard contractual clauses adopted or approved by the European Commission.

 5.15 In addition, the Supplier shall, and shall procure that its personnel (including its subcontractors’ personnel) shall: